publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch100/schVIII/m__us_usc_t7_s7333.md

         (1) __In general__

+            (A) __Coverages__

-            In the case of an eligible crop described in paragraph (2), the Secretary of Agriculture shall operate a noninsured crop disaster assistance program to provide coverage equivalent to the catastrophic risk protection otherwise available under [section 1508(b) of this title][/us/usc/t7/s1508/b].
-The Secretary shall carry out this section through the Consolidated Farm Service Agency (in this section referred to as the “Agency”).
+            In the case of an eligible crop described in paragraph (2), the Secretary of Agriculture shall operate a noninsured crop disaster assistance program to provide coverages based on individual yields (other than for value-loss crops) equivalent to—

+                (i) catastrophic risk protection available under [section 1508(b) of this title][/us/usc/t7/s1508/b]; or

+                (ii) except in the case of crops and grasses used for grazing, additional coverage available under subsections (c) and (h) of [section 1508 of this title][/us/usc/t7/s1508] that does not exceed 65 percent, as described in subsection (l).

+            (B) __Administration__

+                The Secretary shall carry out this section through the Farm Service Agency (referred to in this section as the “Agency”).

         (2) __Eligible crops__